 Maintain Data Integrity

 Maintain data integrity by updating data on a regular basis.
 When changes to people, procedures, or equipment occur, the system needs to be updated and reconciled.
 If the data in your CMMS cannot be trusted, procedures will be ignored and you will fall short of your maintenance and reliability goals.

 In order to achieve reliability excellence, it’s vital to outline your organization’s maintenance objectives.
 You can use these KPIs to track performance in various areas over time and indicate whether your organization is operating at acceptable levels.
 Business intelligence reports can be used to evaluate KPIs and analyze maintenance activities.

 DPSI’s iMaint software captures information automatically and helps you enforce consistency when users enter information.
 You can also rename fields and labels to meet your organization’s specific needs.
-In addition, we offer an easy-to-read dashboard add-on for iMaint to enable maintenance managers to monitor key performance indicators (KPIs) in real-time.
-To learn more about iMaint and its features and add-ons, please contact DPSI today and set up a free trial.
+In addition, we offer an easy-to-read dashboard option for iMaint to enable maintenance managers to monitor key performance indicators (KPIs) in real-time.
+To learn more about iMaint, its features and options, please contact DPSI today and set up a free trial.